Rumpunzel/rpg-thingy/rules/talents/fight.md

 # Intuition Feats

+### Parry

+May defend with weapons without penalty.

 ### Riposte

 When successfully defending with Fight and Intuition, may also inflict stress equal to the margin of effort in addition to damaging morale.